 Simply gorgeous, this hike should definitely be a part of your Road to Hana experience.
-The trails are well maintained, and even include boardwalks over the muddiest parts.
-There are a few places to join the trail, the most popular being parking at the Haleakala National Park Visitors Center (the lower one, not the one at the top!)
-There’s an incline, as you start the trail, that may tire some, but this is generally an easy hike.
+The trails are well maintained and even include boardwalks over the muddiest parts.
+There are a few places to join the trail, the most popular is parking at the Haleakala National Park Visitors Center (the lower one, not the one at the top!)
+There’s an incline as you start the trail that may tire some, but this is generally an easy hike.
 It really encompasses all you could want on a Maui hike… gorgeous bamboo forests, lush greenery, a massive banyan tree and waterfalls.
 Plural.
 The first waterfall you’ll see, the Falls at Makahiku, is roughly 200 feet tall.
 The hike ends at the majestic 400 foot Waimoku Falls.

 King’s Highway (Hoapili Trail)– La Perouse Bay (past Makena)

 Distance: Roughly 2 miles to a nice swimming/snorkeling bay

 This is a flat hike.
 The difficulty of the hike is in the terrain.
 You’ll be walking on lava rock nearly the entire way, so make sure you wear shoes, not flip-flops.
 Running or walking shoes are fine, but hiking shoes, with their harder soles are preferable.
 A warning for anyone new to island, don’t bring your dogs on this hike.
 It is rough on their paws!
 Along the trail, being surrounded by lava fields, it will seem like you’re walking on Mars.
 Once you’ve reached the basically private cove (marked by a nice swinging chair and fire pits), if you brought in snorkel gear, you can snorkel in the nearly empty cove, as few people make the trek with gear.
 There is zero tree cover along the way, so wear a hat, and it’s best to go in the early morning before it gets too hot.